Chief Executive Officer

 Debra joined Renmatix to oversee talent development.
 Renmatix is entirely dependent on the brilliance and insights of our science, strategy, and engineering experts.
 And to date, we’ve been very successful in attracting some of the best and brightest to support our game-changing technology.
 Renmatix benefits from a high-energy resource leader to support scaling our operations and driving business performance.
 She is also tasked with ensuring that the policies and incentive systems at Renmatix are competitive with other world-class technology organizations.

 In the past, Deb ran a successful consulting practice to improve corporate effectiveness, and optimize team performance.
 Accordingly, Renmatix’s performance management systems helps drive success in tandem with talent processes that assess, develop, and reward our broad and expanding team.
-Prior to that, Debra enjoyed a full career at companies like Rohm and Haas and Procter & Gamble, where she held both sales and marketing and senior HR roles.
+Prior to that, Debra enjoyed working at companies like Rohm and Haas and Procter & Gamble, where she held both sales and marketing and senior HR roles.
 During this time Debra helped drive global talent development processes, which led to “best practices” in the areas of talent identification, assessment and assignment, succession planning, employee development, and reward systems.
 Debra graduated with a BA from Princeton and earned an MBA at Harvard Business School.

 Mike, a licensed Georgia professional engineer has a Masters in mechanical engineering from the University of Montreal, and an MBA from Simon Fraser University.
 It is his responsibility to bring our technology to life via the commercial scale design, and engineering required to perform the Plantrose™ Process at specification.
 In the early days, Mike provided flexible configurations that allowed the technology to be tested and adapted based on results and insights gained as we progressed against a steep learning curve.
 Mike’s proficiency in project management has enabled him to manage the bricks and mortar implementation from procurement to construction for Renmatix’s P100-generation2 (enhanced pilot), and D3K (demonstration plant) which was delivered in 2009 on budget and ahead of schedule.
 Today he is in charge of the design and construction of our first commercial facility that will bring the Plantrose™ Process to life for Renmatix.